akela-lang/akela/README.md

 * Meta programming: generics and macros
 * Object-Oriented programming: methods and traits
 * No nulls:  Rust-like enums and matching
-* Memory management with allocators including arena allocators, garbage collection, and user defined allocators
+* Memory management with allocators including arena allocators, garbage collection, and user-defined allocators
 * Series / Vector data types for financial data
 * Support for trading indicators, screeners, and simulations